-Despite having received an individualised programme and concentrated support under School Action the pupil has continuing difficulty in accessing the curriculum.
-Barriers to learning and development require more specialised advice (and sometimes regular support) from external specialists.

-Such pupils may require some adult assistance with the practical aspects of the curriculum or personal hygiene, dressing, fine motor skills.
+Level and description of difficultyDespite having received an individualised programme and concentrated support under School Action the pupil has continuing difficulty in accessing the curriculum.
+Barriers to learning and development require more specialised advice (and sometimes regular support) from external specialists.of difficultySuch pupils may require some adult assistance with the practical aspects of the curriculum or personal hygiene, dressing, fine motor skills.
 May exhibit lack of concentration or motivation as a result of their condition that significantly affects classroom performance.
-Needs may impact on self-esteem and relationships with peers.
+Needs may impact on selfesteem and relationships with peers.
 May have additional learning or perceptual difficulties associated with their condition.

-Consultation and advice from outernal arenaise.
-There may be access to small group. (for example: physiotherapist, occupational therapist, community paediatrician, EP, SEAT, SALT) incorporated into the IEP.
+Assessment, planning and review Grouping for teaching Curriculum and teaching methods Human resources Consultation and advice from external agencies (for example: physiotherapist, occupational therapist, community paediatrician, EP, SEAT, SALT) incorporated into the IEP.
 IEPs will include very carefully considered targets, delivery methods and evaluation techniques.
 IEP regularly reviewed with the pupil and parent or carer involvement.
-Or in-class, LSA and teacher support.
+There may be access to small group or in-class, LSA and teacher support.
 Where available, the pupil may be directed to make use of out-of-hours provision (lunchtime or after-school clubs where extra help is available).
 Some pupils may need access to a base for therapy or special arrangements for toileting.
-Footimp physical involvement in the representation or care involvement.
 Access to the National Curriculum and Foundation Stage Curriculum will be provided with suitable differentiation and support, particularly in PE and practical activities.
-Individual programmes to support EP targets will be required.
-Focus will be on the educational and onlysical difficulties, but there may be herapy targeted at these difficulties under specialist guidance.
-Additional access to ICT and specialist equipment and materials may be necessary to facilitate access o the curriculum External support service(s) may advise on curriculum adaptation and the implementation of the IEP.
+Individual programmes to support IEP targets will be required.
+Focus will be on the educational implications of the medical and physical difficulties, but there may be therapy targeted at these difficulties under specialist guidance.
+Additional access to ICT and specialist equipment and materials may be necessary to facilitate access to the curriculum External support service(s) may advise on curriculum adaptation and the implementation of the IEP.
 Multi-agency support may be necessary due to overlap of educational, social or health needs.
 Class or subject teachers are responsible for delivering the IEP in conjunction with the SENCO.
 Additional LSA or teacher time with advice and support from SENCO and outside specialist(s).
 There may be a requirement for additional support at break or lunchtime.
 Building adaptations to facilitate access may be needed.